KorayErkan/tw-portfolio/installation-guide/installation-guide.md

 >>> Please confirm the settings to start the installation [Y/N]:
 </pre>

-Because the system creates partitions for more efficient marshalling of data, it may take up to 15 for this stage to complete.
+Because the system creates partitions for more efficient marshalling of data, it may take up to 15 minutes for this stage to complete.

 </span>

 ## Configuration